andogro/xDai-docs-hugo/content/_index.md

 date: 2019-09-11T20:08:03.000+00:00

 ---
-# Welcome to the xDai Staking User Guide!
+# Welcome to the xDai Staking User Guide

 #### Here you will find information on: